 Today's businesses are expanding at a quicker rate than ever before.
-Increased globalization, along with improved business technologies, is allowing businesses to employ and grow in a more distributed and — in an ideal world — efficient manner.
+Increased globalisation, along with improved business technologies, is allowing businesses to employ and grow in a more distributed and — in an ideal world — efficient manner.
 But, as they say, the best-laid plans go awry, and when it comes to growing your people's operation in exponential growth mode, it's better to keep ahead of the possible breaking points than to risk falling to them blindly.
-Every day, the team works hard to keep moving forward while also anticipating possible problems.
+Every day, teams work hard to keep moving forward while also anticipating any and all possible problems.

-The HR Roadmap from startup to scaleup outlines when to focus on which aspects of the Employee Journey.
-So you can ensure you have the greatest organizational and business strategy, and yes, the best organizational culture, for the proper sorts of Business Growth.
-It specifies which pieces must be in place at the stage, as well as which tasks should be prioritized.
-Startup owners can spend around 40% of their working hours on tasks that do not generate income such as hiring, HR tasks, and payroll. (via Entrepreneur)
+The HR Roadmap from startup to scaleup outlines when to focus on which aspects of the employee journey.
+So you can ensure you have the greatest organisational and business strategy, and yes, the best organisational culture, for the proper sorts of business growth.
+It specifies which pieces must be in place at the stage, as well as which tasks should be prioritised.
+Startup owners can spend around 40% of their working hours on tasks that do not generate income such as hiring, HR tasks, and payroll (via Entrepreneur).

 The hiring and onboarding process is difficult enough, but it’s even more difficult for startups.
 A startup's scaling is an ongoing and inevitable process.
 A startup's ability to adjust to a growing workload without sacrificing performance or revenue is critical to its success.

-As the workload grows and expands, it becomes increasingly important to have a competent team on board to split and compartmentalize the burden effectively.
+As the workload grows and expands, it becomes increasingly important to have a competent team on board to split and compartmentalise the burden effectively.
 Only when it has outstanding people on board can a startup become a scaleup.
 Constructive Human Resource management is essential for onboarding and managing an entire team of employees.
-50% of experienced hiring professionals—which includes HR personnel, hiring managers, talent acquisition professionals—say that data is the top trend impacting their hiring practices. (via Maria Ignatova)
+50% of experienced hiring professionals — which includes HR personnel, hiring managers, talent acquisition professionals — say that data is the top trend impacting their hiring practices. (via Maria Ignatova)

-There are a few tried-and-true methods for preparing your Human Resource team to support your organization's growth opportunities.
+There are a few tried-and-true methods for preparing your Human Resource team to support your organisation's growth opportunities.

-Most businesses run on a set of systems that are based on organizational structure, job descriptions, and a fundamental understanding of how to get things done.
-When it comes to the operation of startups and SMEs, however, all of this information is available informally—generally kept in someone's head—to a small group of individuals.
-Daily activities are rarely written down, and information is generally exchanged via phone calls or conversations.
+Most businesses run on a set of systems that are based on organisational structure, job descriptions, and a fundamental understanding of how to get things done.
+When it comes to the operation of startups and SMEs, however, all of this information is available informally — generally kept in someone's head — to a small group of individuals.
+Daily activities are rarely written down, and information is generally exchanged via phone calls or in-person conversations.

 You risk enabling negativity and toxic work habits to establish themselves in the workplace if you don't have an Human Resource plan in place for your company, which can lead to low employee morale and retention.
 Here are a handful of HR's most important responsibilities is keeping your business functioning successfully turning it into a scaleup.